-- Motorized vehicles (cars, boats, motorcycles) and their attached parts (including tires)
+- Motorized vehicles (cars, boats or motorcycles) and their attached parts (including tires)

 - Tickets of any kind (airline, sporting event, concert or lottery)

-- Jewelry, art, collectable, one-of-a-kind, custom-built, and limited edition items
+- Jewelry, art, collectible, one-of-a-kind, custom-built and limited edition items

 - Any items purchased from an auction

-- Services and additional costs (installation charges, warranties, memberships)
+- Services and additional costs (installation charges, warranties or memberships)

 - Firearms or ammunition

-In addition to excluded items, certain price changes don’t qualify for reimbursement:
+In addition to excluded items, certain price changes don’t qualify for reimbursement, such as: